-“My biggest SEO tip for writers and new marketers is to concentrate less on keywords and more on topics in 2019,” says Matt Press from Splash Copywriters.
+“My biggest SEO tip for writers and new marketers is to concentrate less on keywords and more on topics,” says Matt Press from Splash Copywriters.

 “Google’s technology now embraces latent semantic indexing.
 That’s a techie way of saying that Google is now better at interpreting the wider context of articles and it no longer relies on one or two keywords for information.”

 “If you satisfy the intent of a searcher, it’s possible for one piece of content to rank highly for 100s of terms.”